What does PowerDNS actually do?

 These first three products are built in close cooperation with our lovely community.
 A community is far more than people supplying patches.
 It also consists of users vocally telling us what they need or pointing out that what we do is exactly what they don’t need.
 It consists of the heroes that test pre-releases and let us know if the quality or the features are where they should be.
 We are also super happy with users that point out where documentation is missing or wrong.
 Conversely, we truly enjoy helping our users improve their lives with open source, where we cooperate daily with other open source projects.

 Finally there is the part that is not open source, the PowerDNS Platform that delivers the first three products in an integrated, automated, monitored and graphed solution, with a central graphical & scriptable control plane.
-In addition, with OX Protect, this platform provides for malware filtering & parental control.
+In addition, with PowerDNS Protect, this platform provides for malware filtering & parental control.

 What we actually sell